two people ski touring

-Ski touring is the ultimate for many skiers, opening up a whole new side to the mountain and resort.
+Ski touring opens up a whole new side to the mountain and resort.
 The journey, adventure and untouched powder makes it a hugely fulfilling experience.
-It can, however, seem a bit intimidating for those new to the sport, so we’ve put together this list of top tips to help offer some guidance for beginners.
+It can seem a bit intimidating for those new to the sport, so we’ve put together this list of top tips to help offer some guidance for beginners.

 Make sure that you are a confident downhill skier.
 You want to be a strong intermediate on piste: meaning you are completely comfortable on blue and red runs, and pretty solid on black runs and nearby off-piste.